Firo (cryptocurrency): Analysis

 According to researchers from Technical University of Denmark, Sigma and Lelantus protocols both contributed to the area of specialised trustless zero-knowledge proofs but seldom offered strong anonymity guarantees when compared to zk-SNARKS because of performance limitations.
 However, ZK-SNArK-like proof is complicated and research into simpler zero-knowledge protocols can provide practical and anonymous payments in the future.
 A cryptographic audit was done in September 2020.
 According to the audit, Lelantus protocol offers good privacy without trusted setup and reasonable proving time within 2 seconds and anonymity set size of 2^{16}.
 According to R.E Shibai et al., Lelantus was described as "promising" in ensuring privacy and anonymity in cryptocurrency transactions.
 However, according to a master thesis written by Bontekoe, T.H from University of Twente, he would prefer zk-SNARKS for digital payments because as "the used primitives in Zcoin (Lelantus) do currently not allow for the extensive statements that we most likely require to make our scheme anonymous and auditable."

 Lelantus was also implemented into the Mimble Wimble protocol to produce a new protocol named Oscausi.

+Among the forensic tools proposed to uncover the monetary trails of Firo are: examination of mint/redeem sets, wallet version fingerprinting, and transaction metadata analysis.
+Techniques include monitoring the mint pool, tracking transaction timing, and monitoring wallet clustering on cryptocurrency exchanges.
+However, if a user utilises the burn and redeem method appropriately, high privacy can be achieved.
+Once a coin is burnt and entered an anonymity pool, the redeemed coin will be free of traceability.